 As the world quickly descends into a farcical modern tragedy, Arca has provided the fraught sounds for either society’s painful dissolution or its eventual rebirth.

-On his new self-titled album, Alejandro Ghersi, the sonic visionary behind Arca, fluidly transitions from the adventurous electronic dissonance of his previous work into a somber, refined sound that fuses elegance with emotion.
+On her new self-titled album, Alejandro Ghersi, the sonic visionary behind Arca, fluidly transitions from the adventurous electronic dissonance of his previous work into a somber, refined sound that fuses elegance with emotion.
 Arca is also the first album to feature Ghersi’s singing voice – delivered entirely in Spanish – which adds a haunting vulnerability to the record’s fragile, unsettled core.

 The thirteen tracks on Arca play out like a modern day electronic opera, with all of the dramatic urgency, impassioned histrionics, and cinematic flourishes of its Baroque stage counterparts.
 “I’m representing this album performatively, extremely, dramatically,” Arca explains.
 “Myth can reach into the deep cortex of the brain; it’s a given that you’re talking in concepts through characters rather than realities.
 To me, Arca is a freeze-frame of a person singing their swan song with heightened emergency, in the face of never being able to sing again.”